lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	_Create HDI cluster_

-> **Note:** For this module we don't need to persist the cluster when deleted, so we won't configure a Hive and Oozie metastore for it.
+> **Note:** For this module we don't need to persist the cluster when deleted, so we won't configure a Hive and Oozie metastore.

 > Using the metastore helps you to retain your Hive and Oozie metadata, so that you don't need to re-create Hive tables or Oozie jobs when you create a new cluster.
 By default, Hive uses an embedded Azure SQL database to store this information.
 The embedded database can't preserve the metadata when the cluster is deleted.